Custom Journeys

 - Swimsuit - optional

-- Glasses and Contacts.
-Consider a back up if one becomes lost or breaks.
+- Glasses/Contacts and Solution - consider a back-up if one becomes lost or broken.

-- Spirits.
-Alcohol may be consumed after the days kayaking only.
+- Spirits - alcohol may be consumed after the day's kayaking only.
+No glass bottles please.

-- Camera.
-Small waterproof cameras are great.
-If you have a larger SL camera a pelican case is a great way to keep it protected.
-Alternatively, a camera can be wrapped in a sweater and kept in a dry bag for protection.
+- Camera - small waterproof cameras are great.
+If you have a larger camera we find a good option is for it to be wrapped in a sweater and kept in a dry bag.
+It can be stored in your cockpit.
+Most find a hardcase is difficult to access and store.

 - Ziplock bags